openforis/sepal-doc/docs/source/cli/ofgt.rst

     .. tip::

-        If you don’t know the EPSG code of your image use gdalinfo for your imagery:
+        If you don’t know the EPSG code of your image use :code:`gdalinfo` for your imagery:

         .. code-block:: console